What Is CBM?

 CBM believes in building materials, not just describing vision.
 We are delivering a supportive learning environment including interactive materials, based on mapping out curricula and assessments, all tethered to outcomes we believe it's important to achieve.
 Real stuff for real people to use.

 We use our own lexicon to describe the structure of our materials: for example, terms like modules (primary elements of materials, marking out the principal problem to solve), chapters (subproblems of modules) and modalities (pedagogical styles for each element).
-In essence, we are building a "complete" school and adult education maths curriculum from scratch.
+In essence, we are building a "complete" school and adult education maths curriculum from scratch, as the anchor subject for computational thinking across all subjects.
 It is complete in the sense that it covers understanding, knowledge and experience—fundamental qualities that we believe are crucially needed by individuals and society.

 What we're doing is fundamentally different from anything that's gone before because CBM assumes today's modern computing is available to students for computation and builds on that assumption, even if this conflicts with the history of maths education.

 We see several phases in CBM's development.
 First, to build out a core of modules that transcends the key areas of maths.
 These modules will cover a range of abilities but will initially focus on secondary and adult learning.
 We have redefined the levels at which each module is targeted since we believe much of today's school curriculum is misordered: based on difficulty of hand calculating, not conceptual complexity.

 Now, we are creating 500–1000 learning hours of content, building on a honed central architecture of ideas and processes developed in CBM's early years.
 This material will involve both student and teacher versions.
 Over time, these modules will be repurposed with new context, different ability levels and versions for self-learning and self-assessment.
 Eventually we want all students, teachers, schools, employees and employers to be able to benefit directly and immediately.